For information on A History of Contemporary Praise & Worship and my other work on the history of this global worship phenomenon, click here.

 Follow my latest research on Twitter @jl_ruth.

-Follow, too, on Twitter the research of doctoral students–past and present–with whom I work closely:
+Follow, too, on Twitter and elsewhere the research of doctoral students–past and present–with whom I work closely:

 –Adam Perez @adam_a_perez